john-cornell/AIAdventure/README.md

 - Run `pnpm install` to ensure all dependencies are installed
 - Check `tsconfig.json` for proper configuration
 - Verify TypeScript version: `npx tsc --version`

+**"Memory editing not working"**
+- Ensure you have a loaded game session (not just viewing in Story Management)
+- Check that the game state is 'PLAYING' and has a session ID
+- Verify database permissions in your browser

+**"Story editing not saving"**
+- Check browser console for database errors
+- Ensure IndexedDB is enabled in your browser
+- Try refreshing the page and editing again

 ### Performance Tips
 - Use smaller/faster models for quicker responses